 Opportunistic infection (OI) management remains a pivotal component of HIV patient care in the U.S., even in an era replete with highly effective and tolerable antiretroviral treatment options.
 The HHS OI guidelines are crafted by a panel of dozens of clinical and research experts, divided into groups by infection-specific expertise.

 The OI guidelines document itself is divided into more than two dozen sections, each focusing on a discrete infection.
 As a result, the guidelines tend to be updated frequently, as each individual panel group completes a review of the recommendations regarding its particular section.

-Between April and December 2019, the OI guidelines were updated 10 times.
+Since April 2019, the OI guidelines have been updated roughly a dozen times.
 From most to least recent, here is a brief rundown of those revisions: